Cruising is a great way for women to see the world

 What is the best time of year to take a cruise?

-Depending on your schedule, try to book a cruise during the off-peak or low seasons which include:
+Depending on your schedule, try to book a cruise during the off-peak or low season which includes:

 • January – mid-February